gerritnowald/budget_book/README.md

 Banking transactions are saved into a csv database and then analyzed for a given timeframe.

-Three scripts are used to manage the banking transactions:
+Two scripts are used to manage the banking transactions:
 - `transaction_importer` downloads new transactions using the *comdirect bank* API and appends them to the database.
-- `transaction_categorizer` categorizes the transactions based on their description text using Machine Learning.
+They are categorized based on their description text using Machine Learning.
 - `transaction_editor` is a console user interface to modify transactions, which is faster to use than Excel.

 The transactions are analyzed in a Jupyter notebook, see this example: